echen12/resumate-frontend/README.md

 ## About the project

-Be sure to write what inspired you, what you learned, how you built your project, and the challenges you faced.
-Format your story in Markdown.
 Recently, the Canadian government has announced a new plan to welcome over 500,000 immigrants each year by 2025.
 We see a demand for Resumate since it can help fight some of the many challenges that new immigrants face when settling in a new country.
 Resumate can provide help with resume editing, as well as suggest courses and education to increase their skills and experience level.
 Through this, Resumate can improve a new immigrant’s chance of securing a job.

 ## Inspiration